yesme/js/README.md

-common-js
+js
 =========

-Some common Javascript tools that can be reused.
+Some common Javascript libraries that can be reused.